artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

 <p>and to the mountain peaks that lie below</p>
 <p>the morning’s rays; and Zephyr took his place</p>
 <p>on the western shores warmed by the setting sun.</p>
-<p>the frozen north and Scythia were seized</p>
+<p>The frozen north and Scythia were seized</p>
 <p>by bristling Boreas; the lands opposite,</p>
 <p>continually drenched by fog and rain,</p>
 <p>are where the south wind, known as Auster, dwells. <cite>(1.78–92)</cite></p>
 </blockquote>

 After creation, Ovid describes the four ages of man.
-It is similar to Hesiod’s ages of man in _Works and Days_:
+It is similar to Hesiod’s ages of man in _Works and Days_.
 Here are the vices of the Iron Age:

 <blockquote class="poetry">
 <p>Now men demand that the rich earth provide</p>